by256/icsg3d/README.md

 ## Train the UNET

-Trai the unet for as many epochs as needed
+Train the unet for as many epochs as needed
 > python3 train_unet.py --name perovskites --samples 10000 --epochs 50

 ## Train the VAE